+(3) The utility must evaluate project bids that meet only a portion of the resource need in conjunction with other proposals in developing the lowest reasonable cost portfolio.
+The utility must not discriminate based on ownership structure.

+(4) The utility, and if required under WAC 480-107-AAA, the independent evaluator, will score and produce a ranking of the qualifying bids following the RFP ranking criteria and methodology.
+If, as a result of unexpected content in the bids, the utility deems it necessary to modify the ranking criteria, the utility must notify all bidders of the change, describe the change and provide an opportunity for bidders to subsequently modify submitted bids.

-(3) After the project proposals have been opened for ranking, the utility must make available for public inspection at the utility's designated place of business a summary of each project proposal and a final ranking of all proposed projects.
+(5) Within five days after the sealed project proposals have been opened for ranking, the utility must make available for public inspection on the utility's website a summary of each project proposal.
+Where confidential data constraints prohibit the utility from identifying specifics of a project, a generic but complete description is sufficient.

-(4) The utility may reject any project proposal that does not specify, as part of the price bid, the costs of complying with environmental laws, rules, and regulations in effect at the time of the bid.(5) The utility may reject all project proposals if it finds that no proposal adequately serves ratepayers' interests.
-The commission will review, as appropriate, such a finding together with evidence filed in support of any acquisition in the utility's next general rate case or other cost recovery proceeding.
+(6) The utility may reject any project proposals that do not comply with the minimum requirements within the RFP or, as part of the bid, do not identify the costs of complying with environmental, public health, or other laws, rules, and regulations in effect at the time of the bid.

-6) When the utility, the utility's subsidiary or an affiliate submits a bid in response to an RFP, one or more competing bidders may request the commission to appoint an independent third party to assist commission staff in its review of the bid.
-Should the commission grant such a request, the fees charged by the independent third party will be paid by the party or parties requesting the independent review.7
+(7) Within twenty days after executing an agreement for acquisition of a resource the utility must file the executed agreement and related documents with the commission.

+(8) The commission may review any acquisitions resulting from the RFP process in the utility’s relevant general rate case or other cost recovery proceeding.

+(9) The commission will review, as appropriate, a utility’s finding that no proposal adequately serves ratepayers’ interests together with evidence filed in support of any acquisition in the utility's relevant general rate case or other cost recovery proceeding.

 WAC 480-107-045 Pricing and contracting procedures.

-(1) Once project proposals have been ranked in accordance with WAC 480-107-035 Project ranking procedure, the utility must identify the bidders that best meet the selection criteria and that are expected to produce the energy, capacity, and electrical savings as defined by that portion of the resource block to which the project proposal is directed.
+(1) Once project proposals are ranked in accordance with WAC 480-107-035 (Project ranking procedure), the utility must identify the bidders that best meet the selection criteria and that are expected to produce the relevant attributes as defined by that portion of the resource need to which the project proposal is directed.

 (2) The project proposal's price, pricing structure, and terms are subject to negotiation.

+WAC 480-107-060 Acquisition of demand response.

+A demand response bidder may participate in the bidding process.
+If demand response may meet some or all of the identified resource need, the utility must make a good faith effort to provide sufficiently detailed information that allows a bidder the opportunity to respond with a bid, including stacked values of benefits and costs.

-WAC 480-107-065 Eligibility for long-run conservation purchase rates.
+WAC 480-107-065 Acquisition of conservation and efficiency resources.

-(1) Any conservation supplier may participate in the bidding process.
-A utility may allow a utility subsidiary to participate as a conservation supplier, on conditions described in WAC 480-107-135 Conditions for purchase of electrical power or savings from a utility's subsidiary or affiliate.
-A decision to allow a utility subsidiary to participate must be explained in the utility's RFP submittal.
+(1) A conservation and efficiency resource supplier may participate in the bidding process for any resource need.
+A utility, a utility subsidiary, or affiliate may participate as a conservation supplier subject to the conditions described in WAC 480-107-135 (Conditions for purchase of resources from a utility, a utility's subsidiary, or affiliate ).

-(2) All conservation measures included in a project proposal must:

-(a) Produce electrical savings over a time period greater than five years, or a longer period if specified in the utility's RFP.
-A measure with an expected life that is shorter than the contract term must include replacements through the contract term;

-(b) Be consistent with the utility's integrated resource plan; and

-(c) Produce savings that can be reliably measured or estimated with accepted engineering methods.
+(2) All conservation and efficiency measures included in a project proposal must produce savings that can be reliably measured or estimated with accepted engineering, statistical, or meter-based methods.